Home Page > Supplementary Information > Radio Electronic Token Block

 A section token is an ordinary token, which applies from the stop board at one TEP to the stop board at the next TEP.
 It is only valid for a movement in the specified direction.

-An occupied token is used for joining passenger trains.
+An occupied token is used for the booked joining of passenger trains.
 It applies from the stop board at one TEP to the rear of the train standing at the next TEP.

 A shunt token applies over all lines between the 'loop clear' markers at the same TEP.